-January … the month when we all make a pledge to better ourselves.
+January … the month when we all make a pledge to better ourselves with New Year resolutions.
 From physical improvements to career betterment, it’s all about trying to enhance ourselves and our is the blank sheet we use to plan how our lives are going to pan out over the next year.
 It seems that we are all trying to push ourselves to be the best we can be in a short period of time – often with poor results.

 Focus on the Family